TinkalShakya09/Menu-based-Program/README.md

 # Menu-based-Program

-## if you want to use docker command so run the all commands and Use it...
+## if you want to use docker command so firstly run the all commands and then after that Use it...

 To make the Directory
 >>mkdir docker_command